Raccoon River Conference: History

-The Raccoon River Conference was once a small school conference.
-The conference was made up of Bondurant–Farrar, Norwalk, Madrid, Woodward-Granger, Interstate 35 in Truro, Waukee, Dallas Center-Grimes, and Adel–De Soto at it outset.
-While the outer regions of the Des Moines metro began to experience growth, Bondurant–Farrar and Ogden decided to leave for the smaller Heart of Iowa Conference, while I-35 joined the Pride of Iowa Conference.
-Woodward-Granger soon followed their former members to the HOI conference.
+The Raccoon River Conference was originally a small school conference.
+The conference's founding members were Bondurant–Farrar, Norwalk, Madrid, Woodward-Granger, Interstate 35, Waukee, Dallas Center-Grimes, and Adel–De Soto.
+When schools on the outer regions of the Des Moines metro began to experience significant growth, Bondurant–Farrar and Ogden decided to leave for the smaller Heart of Iowa Conference, and I-35 joined the Pride of Iowa Conference.
+Woodward-Granger soon followed, moving to the HOI conference.
 This flurry of change saw the league reform itself.
 By 1998, there were 14 members in the conference, competing in two divisions.
-The league now consisted of A-D-M, Ballard, Carlisle, Carroll, Dallas Center-Grimes, Jefferson–Scranton, Nevada, North Polk, Perry, Prairie City-Monroe, Saydel, Waukee, West Central Valley, and Winterset.
+The league then consisted of A-D-M, Ballard, Carlisle, Carroll, Dallas Center-Grimes, Jefferson–Scranton, Nevada, North Polk, Perry, Prairie City-Monroe, Saydel, Waukee, West Central Valley, and Winterset.
 Over the next two years, North Polk, Prairie City-Monroe, Waukee, and W.C.
 Valley all joined different conferences, leaving the league with ten teams.
 In 2007, Jefferson–Scranton left for the Heart of Iowa Conference.
 Nevada followed them there in 2009, the same year Boone joined the league.

-Bondurant–Farrar joined the Raccoon River Conference in the 2011–12 school year.
+Bondurant–Farrar rejoined the Raccoon River Conference in the 2011–12 school year.
 Dallas Center-Grimes, one of the league's founding members, left for the Little Hawkeye Conference in 2013.

 Gilbert and North Polk both joined for the 2020–21 school year.
 They left their former conference, the Heart of Iowa Conference.